Hey! I’m Stacey Tunteri, Life & Legacy Organizer

 - I became conscious of a relentless stream of self-loathing and fear-based thoughts and started replacing them with a kinder, gentler script.
 (Still working on that.)

 Eventually I decluttered my entire home.
+Then I tackled my digital life and got a Will in place.
 I even repaired some relationships.
-The serenity I felt was better than any fix I ever got from shopping.
+The serenity I felt was better than any high I ever got from shopping.

 Finally, I asked myself a question.
 If I could do anything I wanted for the sheer joy of it, what kind of work would I do?
 In other words, what is my purpose?